gogocat/dataBind/README.md

 ```
 `render` function is an asynchronous, debounced operation.
 So it will consolidate changes and render only once.

-#### All declarative bindings accept value or function that returns value from the viewModel. ####
+> :bulb: *All declarative bindings accept value or function that returns value from the viewModel*.

 Example: `heading` in the viewModel can be a value or function that returns value.

-The binding can also declear with parameters.
+The binding can also pass-in parameters.
  ```html
     <h5 data-jq-text="heading($data)"></h5>
 ```